-If the presser foot holder was attached to the right pin in step 3, change it to the left pin.
+If the presser foot holder was attached to the right pin in step 6, change it to the left pin.

-- 1 Pin on the left side - 2 Needle drop point
+- 1 Pin on the left side

+- 2 Needle drop point

+- Topstitch around the zipper.

+Sew reverse stitches at the end of the zipper

-of the presser foot.
+opening and align the zipper teeth with the side of the presser foot.